shenlab-sinai/chip-seq_preprocess/README.md

 Here is the pipeline I used for ChIP-seq preprocessing, including:

-* align the fastq data to reference genome by bowtie.
+* align the fastq data to reference genome by bowtie or bowtie2.
-* run FastQC to chech the sequencing quality.
+* run FastQC to check the sequencing quality.
-* remove all duplications of the aligned data.
+* remove all reads duplications of the aligned data.
 * generate TDF files for browsing in IGV.
 * run PhantomPeak to check the quality of ChIP.
-* run ngs.plot to examine the enrichment of ChIP-seq data at TSS, TES, and genebody.
+* run ngs.plot to investigate the enrichment of ChIP-seq data at TSS, TES, and genebody.

 The pipeline work flow is: